aws-amplify/docs/js/api.md

 **baseQuery**
   - `query`: A `DocumentNode` for the base data (e.g. as returned by [`gql`](https://github.com/apollographql/graphql-tag#gql))
   - `variables` [optional]: An object with the query variables, if any.
-  - `refreshIntervalInSeconds` [optional]: Number of seconds after which the base query will be run again.
+  - `baseRefreshIntervalInSeconds` [optional]: Number of seconds after which the base query will be run again.
 Default value: `86400` (24 hrs)
   - `update` [optional]: A function to update the cache, see: [Apollo's `update` function](https://www.apollographql.com/docs/react/api/react-apollo.html#graphql-mutation-options-update)

 **subscriptionQuery**